Shark diving with the

 We see thresher sharks year round.
 On any day, sharks are always spotted at the site, although occasionally a group will have bad luck and not be in the same place the sharks are.
 Basically, any time is a good time!

 TSD offers a unique Thresher Shark Diver Specialty course sanctioned by PADI.
 You will learn a lot about thresher sharks and about sharks in general, and the Monad Shoal dive will never be the same again!
 To get a good idea of the course - long time TSD customer, Steve Tapply, has done many thresher shark dives on various trips to us since 2007.
 In 2014 he finally decided to take the course and it transformed his dives at Monad Shoal.
 Find out more from his blog entry.

 The sharks are not dangerous to humans and will swim over the side of the shoal if startled.
 Threshers like to circle, sometimes in twos and threes, so if we see a shark as it is swimming away, it is likely the shark(s) will soon come back into view.
 On our dives, we move slowly, and if we see a shark, we stop and wait.
 If we stay still and make no sudden movements, sometimes the sharks can come so close you could almost touch them.
 We never swim after the sharks or use camera strobes as this will scare them away.

 As Monad Shoal has a fairly deep, square profile, we recommend that you use Nitrox and double your bottom time at Shark Point.
 If you double your bottom time, you double your chance of seeing sharks!

 Monad Shoal is an advanced dive site, so if you are Open Water certified you will be required to go with an instructor.
 Depending on your previous experience you may be required to do a checkout dive.
 Please contact us for more details.

-Please note: camera strobes and flashes are not allowed as per marine sanctuary rules.
+Please note: camera strobes and flashes are not allowed.

 Thresher shark courtesy of Kelvin Aitken, Marine Themes Pty